HappyPong666/Microsoft-Word-Download/README.txt

 "Hey, why are not you answering?"
 After another 5 seconds, it speaks:
 "OK.
 I know you cannot speak to me.
 But now I will play some good music.
 Sound amazing?"
-After a few seconds, it disables Desktop icons, network connections and Registry Editor and it change the lock screen background to an SCP-173 image (this payload may not work).
+After a few seconds, it disables Desktop icons, network connections and Registry Editor and it change the lock screen background to an SCP-173 image (this payload may not work, if it works, you must enable lock screen image in regedit).
 It plays a Windows 7 Error Remix music on the background.
 It also change the username to "LOVEYOU".
 It also change the background to my profile picture (ugly, right?)
 After 60 seconds, it shows a red screen.
 Then it speaks:
 "A problem has been detected and windows has been suspended for the rest of your life!"
 And a funny thing is...
 Every 60 seconds, it shows a red screen then it speaks.
 It does this eight times (for 8 minutes)
 After 9 or 10 minutes, it terminates File Explorer, then it shows a message saying:
 "Thank you for playing my game!
 But you are tricked!
 You cannot get your computer back!
 HAHAHAHAHAHAHAHAHA!!!!!
-PREPARE FOR A SHUTDOWN BATTLE!!!!!"
-Then it speaks:
+PREPARE FOR A SHUTDOWN BATTLE!!!!!" (works on 32 bit only - may not work because shutdown screen covered the message) Then it speaks:
 "Hey!
 I am super happy to tell you that your computer has been trashed by HappyPong!
 Malware Bytes will not help you!
 You just recieved a fake email from Daniel!
 Hehe get scammed noob!"